Charles Whitworth, 1st Earl Whitworth: Later years

 After his return, not occupying a seat in either house of parliament, Whitworth sank for ten years into comparative insignificance.
 In 1809 he was commissioned as Lieutenant-Colonel Commandant of the Sevenoaks and Bromley Regiment of Local Militia.
-However, in 1813, owing to his wife's connection with Lord Liverpool, he was made on 2 March a Lord of the Bedchamber to George III, and on 3 June was appointed Lord Lieutenant of Ireland, in succession to the Duke of Richmond, a post which he held until October 1817.
+However, in 1813, owing to his wife's connection with Lord Liverpool, he was made on 2 March a Lord of the Bedchamber to George III, and on 3 June was appointed Lord Lieutenant of Ireland, in succession to Charles Lennox, 4th Duke of Richmond, a post which he held until October 1817.
 In the same month he was created an English peer as Viscount Whitworth, of Adbaston in the County of Stafford.
 On 2 January 1815 he was promoted to the grand cross of the Bath, and on 25 November was created Baron Adbaston, in the County of Stafford, and Earl Whitworth.
 After the restoration of the Bourbons in France, which as a political expedient he highly approved, he visited Paris in April 1819 with the Duchess of Dorset and a numerous train.
 His official capacity was denied, but he was generally deemed to have been charged with a mission of observation.
 He visited Louis XVIII and the princes, but carefully avoided any interview with the ministers.
 He revisited Paris in the following October on his way to Naples, where he was received with great distinction, though political significance was again disclaimed for the visit.
 He returned to England and settled at Knole Park in 1820, his last public appearance being as assistant lord sewer at the coronation of George IV on 19 July 1821.

 Death

 Lord Whitworth died without issue at Knole on 13 May 1825, when all his honours became extinct.
 His will was proved on 30 May by the Duchess of Dorset, his universal legatee, the personalty being sworn under £70,000.
-The duchess died at Knole on 1 August following, and was buried on 10 August at Withyam, Sussex, twenty-two horsemen following her remains to the grave.
-Her only son (by her first husband), the fourth Duke of Dorset, having died in 1815 after a fall from his horse, her large property (estimated at £35,000 per annum) was divided between her two sons-in-law, the Earls of Plymouth and De la Warr.
+The Duchess died at Knole on 1 August following, and was buried on 10 August at Withyam, Sussex, twenty-two horsemen following her remains to the grave.
+Her only son (by her first husband), George John Frederick Sackville, 4th Duke of Dorset, having died in 1815 after a fall from his horse, her large property (estimated at £35,000 per annum) was divided between her two sons-in-law, Other Archer Windsor, 6th Earl of Plymouth and George Sackville-West, 5th Earl De La Warr.
 "Knole in Kent was judiciously bequeathed to the former, he being the richer man of the two, on the express condition that his lordship should expend £6,000. per annum on this favourite residence of the Sackvilles for several centuries".

 Excavation of Whitworth's grave in the 1990s revealed the poor state of his teeth, resulting from the dangerous products used in his time to clean teeth.